denispivo/Learning-Web-Development/topics/01tutorial.md

 <p>This is a paragraph.</p>
 ```

-Use comments to hide content to test bugs.
+Use comments to hide content to test the code when an bug occurs:

 ```HTML code
 <p>This is a paragraph.</p>